mnorrisvuw/MN-Better-Notation-Plugins-for-MuseScore/README.md

   * Non-standard tuplets that require the ratio to be shown
   * Overly complex or misleading tuplets
   * Inner beams that should be broken
+  * Tuplets where the numerator and denominator are the same
+  * ‘Dumb tuplets’ (i.e. tuplets that are unnecessary, such as two dotted crotchets under a triplet bracket that can be rewritten as two crotchets)

 ***